Skip to contents

 dat3 <- rpkb(n = n, rho=rho, mu=mu, method="rejpsaw")

 The number of observations generated is determined by n for rpkb().
-This function returns a list with the matrix of generated observations x, the number of tries numTries, and the number of acceptances numAccepted.
+This function returns the matrix of generated observations x.
+We create a unique data set.

 Finally, the observations generated through the different methods are compared graphically, by displaying the data points on the sphere colored with respect to the used method.